Battle of Kursk in July 1943, the greatest tank battle in military history.

 It turned out that the months-long delay of the offensive had probably used more of the Red Army than the Wehrmacht, because many of the supposedly decisive new German tank types, such as the Panther, Ferdinand and even the somewhat longer in service Tiger, remained with initial mechanical failures.

-The Western Front in the north and the Bryansk Front in the northeast of Orel began their turn with a massive Soviet counter-offensive directly into the back of the attacking army of Model and penetrated quickly through the thinned lines of there covering German 2nd Panzer Army.
+The Western Front in the north and the Bryansk Front in the northeast of Orel began their turn with a massive Soviet counter-offensive directly into the back of the attacking army of Model and penetrated quickly through the thinned lines of their covering German 2nd Panzer Army.

 Now, Army Group Center under von Kluge was forced to redirect the fresh divisions and supplies intended for Models Army to prevent the threat of collapse of Orel’s entire German wing.
 In addition, even the attacking 9th Army had to relinquish own forces to be deployed to the threatened front section.
 Thus, the northern strike of the German pincer move had in fact come to a standstill and soon found its own in danger of being cut off.
 The southern pincers, however, were still working against the extremely violent Soviet resistance, and von Manstein actually wanted to continue the attack, but this time around on July 13, Hitler decided that his armies would break off the Citadel Operation.
 The Orel bulge was in jeopardy, Model’s army was no longer able to continue attacking and instead had to retreat to their original positions.
 There was evidence of another Soviet offensive in the Donets Basin.